 We are now finding new research suggesting that carbohydrate digestion does not stop within the small intestine, but in fact continues into the microbiome of the large intestine – with certain bacteria (such as Prevotella) aiding in breaking down carbohydrates even further.
 We also are finding that dogs that eat different diet compositions will have different distribution of bacteria in their gut – researchers speculate this is because the different gut bacteria aide in the digestion of certain types of foods or nutrients.

-The bottom line is that research has shown that carbohydrates such as corn, and rice actually have a 99% digestibility rate in dogs if they are properly prepared – eg. cooking and grinding to break down the cell walls.
+The bottom line is that research has shown that startch within carbohydrates such as corn, and rice are more then 90% digestible in dogs if they are properly prepared – eg. cooking and grinding to break down the cell walls.
 So it’s actually more of a question of IF dogs NEED grains/carbohydrates rather is IF they can digest them.

 DOGS ARE CARNIVORES AND DON’T NEED GRAINS